Ahlfeldt/MRRH2018-toolkit/GRID/README.md

 - Conduct **counterfactual simulations** for arbitrary metropolitan regions or entire countries.
 - Analyze effects of spatial shocks — e.g. new transport infrastructure, barriers, or productivity changes — using a fully flexible spatial resolution.

+In a nutshell, all you need to do is to download and copy shapefiles from the **[AABPL-toolkit](https://github.com/Ahlfeldt/AABPL-toolkit)** to the **'GRID/GRID-toolkit/input'** folder.
+Without any further adjustments, you can use the Python scripts provided in this toolkit to generate a grid for the analyses with all the information needed for the quantification of the MRRH model.
+In MATALB, all you need to do is to specify the folder where you have cloned the MRRH-toolkit.
+The quantification of the model can then be executed without any further adjustments to the scrip.
 ---

 ## Data integration and workflow